 Smith Madrone’s Rieslings have a nice balance between acidity, pH, structure and weight.
 It is this balance that is so important to their wine.
 During one of our visits Charles was filtering his 2006 Riesling so we sampled straight from barrel.
 These younger Rieslings show more fruit than the older vintages and this one had intriguing pear and other stone fruit aromas, along with honeysuckle and some nice terroir driven mineralities.
 The younger vintages of these wines are very lively and do vary both in aroma and flavor from vintage to vintage.

 The 2003 Smith Madrone Cabernet Sauvignon was 5 years old by the time we tried it.
 It is a very dark wine that is smooth on the palate and doesn’t go down the road of big huge tannic finishes, rather the tannins are delicate and anchor a velvety mouth feel.
-This wine has dusty aromas, hints of cloves, flavors of plum and a nice smoky finish.
+This wine has dusty aromas, hints of cloves, flavors of plum and tobacco smoke on the finish.
 Their total annual production is usually around 5,000 cases.